 The rules for this mortgage state that a qualified borrower may receive a loan equal to 100% of the property’s appraised value, plus the upfront guarantee fee.
 When comparing this to a loan that requires a down payment ranging from 3% to 10% of the home’s price, this mortgage option can save borrowers thousands of dollars.

-This one factor may also give potential borrowers the opportunity to buy a home sooner than they expected since they will not need to spend months or years saving funds for the down payment.
+This one factor may also allow potential borrowers to buy a home sooner than they expected since they will not need to spend months or years saving funds for the down payment.

 Location of the Property

-The rural development loan is often referred to as a rural mortgage.
-This comes from the primary defining characteristic of the loan; in order to be approved for the mortgage, the property must be designated as a rural location in Illinois as defined by the USDA map.
+The rural development program is often referred to as a rural mortgage.
+This comes from the primary defining characteristic of the loan; to be approved for the mortgage, the property must be designated as an eligible rural area in Illinois as defined by the USDA map.

 But wait, don’t let that scare you.
-In layman’s terms, rural actually means outside of a major metro downtown area.
-In fact, most counties across Illinois have many homes that will qualify for the rural definition.
+In layman’s terms, rural means outside of a major metro downtown area.
+Most counties across Illinois have many homes that will qualify for the rural definition.

 Property Types